Spraveen8-chary/song-prediction/README.md

 - `model.pkl`: This is a serialized pickle model that you've built for predicting song themes based on text analysis.

-- `model.py`: In this file, you've developed your model using TextBlob for predicting themes of songs.
+- `model.py`: In this file, I 've developed a model using TextBlob for predicting themes of songs.

 - `playlist_data.csv`: This CSV file contains the data extracted from Spotify playlists, converted into a structured format.